ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ## Taxonomies

 You can control what users or user groups can work with taxonomies.
-If you want users to be able to create and assign tags, use the following permissions:
+If you want users to be able to create and assign taxonomy entry, use the following permissions:

 - `assign` - to allow user to tag and untag content
 - `read` -  to see the Taxonomy interface